Logo

 Derek Leduc, Lipstik Indie magazine

-IAE Magazine - Independent Gems & album reviews - Ben Rusch - OH, YES!!
+IAE Magazine - Independent Gems & album reviews - OH, YES!!

 Ben Rusch is a multi-instrumentalist hailing from London, England.
 Over his extensive career, he has been able to release 19 albums worth of life experience.
 With that kind of time and talent invested, it’s obvious that Ben is here to stay.